 Inclusion of WBEs, MBEs and other businesses owned by marginalized groups in the state's business operations and workforce has been a strategic priority enacted through multiple processes in Illinois over the last 30 years.
 One of the employed strategies for the inclusion of MBEs and WBEs was the creation of the Commission on Equity and Inclusion (CEI) through the passage of the Commission on Equity and Inclusion Act (CEI).
 The CEI was created to expand access to state contracts for minorities, women, persons with disabilities, and veterans.
-The CEI oversees the Business Enterprise Program (BEP), which uses multiple processes to ensure that MBEs and WBEs are recruited, used, and
+The CEI oversees the Business Enterprise Program (BEP), which uses multiple processes to ensure that MBEs and WBEs are recruited, used, and retained whenever possible.
+Participation in BEP is required for subgrantees of Connect Illinois.
+The multiple processes BEP employs are aligned with the affirmative steps listed in Section VII.D.7 of the NOFO.

-The current version of the Business Enterprise Act was an amendment in 1989 that expanded the provisions on inclusion of MBEs, WBEs and businesses owned by people with disabilities in the (30 ILCS 575/)
+&lt;sup>100 The current version of the Business Enterprise Act was an amendment in 1989 that expanded the provisions on inclusion of MBEs, WBEs and businesses owned by people with disabilities in the (30 ILCS 575/) Business Enterprise for Minorities, Women, and Persons with Disabilities Act, Illinois Compiled Statutes on the Illinois General Assembly Website